 Community Based Organization (CBO) is any organization or group with demonstrated ability to meaningfully represent one or more Communities Most Impacted (CMI).
 A CBO does not have to be a non-profit organization.
+A CBO must have a narrow focus on a specific community, either one of identity or one of geography, or both.
+Organizations serving a variety of identity-based communities in a narrow geography may qualify; or organizations serving a particular identity-based community over a wide geography may qualify.
+Organizations serving a variety of identity-based communities over a wide geography will likely not qualify.
 A supportive narrative is required to show the value and representation of the CBO and must include:

-- Description of the CBO's mission or purpose and connection to the identified - Identification and description of the Community(ies) Most Impacted. - Identification and description of what leadership and/or advisory roles persons with lived experiences the identified Community(ies) Most Impacted have in the CBO, including two or more of the following: - o A paid leadership position, list position (if applicable); - o A member of the board (if applicable); - o A paid staff position (if applicable) - o An advisory role, such as serving on an advisory committee; - o Other meaningful role, such as a volunteer (describe) - A descriptive list of the CBO's previous activities related to the identified Community(ies) Most Impacted and community development.
-If there have been no previous activities, please describe who formed the CBO and why and how the CBO will continue during the project. - "Personal knowledge about the world gained from identifying as a member of the affected group, either currently or at some point in life."
+- Description of the CBO's mission or purpose and connection to the identified Community(ies) Most Impacted. - Identification and description of the specific Community(ies) Most Impacted. - Identification and description of what leadership and/or advisory roles persons with lived experiences the identified Community(ies) Most Impacted have in the CBO, including two or more of the following: - A paid leadership position, list position (if applicable). - A member of the board (if applicable). - A significant paid staff position (if applicable). - An advisory role, such as serving on an advisory committee. - Other development role, such as a long-serving volunteer with significant responsibilities. - A descriptive list of the CBO's previous activities related to the identified Community(ies) Most Impacted and community development.
+If there have been no previous activities, please describe who formed the CBO and why and how the CBO will continue during the project.